TeamFourStar: Reception

 Some outlets have even considered the abridged series to be superior to the original in various aspects.
-Nick Valdez from ComicBook asserted that the series "added the necessary layers the original Dragon Ball Z anime was missing.”
+Nick Valdez from ComicBook.com asserted that the series "added the necessary layers the original Dragon Ball Z anime was missing.”
 He went on to commend the abridged series for its ability to take itself less seriously than the original series: "While fans were able to find the fun in all of the fights and frenetic animation, Abridged drops the pretense of the series' coolness and pokes fun at the series' more wild elements."
 In a listicle from CBR which compared the abridged series to the original, Brian Sheridan asserted that the series triumphed over the original in terms of its voice acting, character and plot development, and its dialogue and humor.

-As of May 2022, TeamFourStar's channel has reached over 3.7 million subscribers and 1.7 billion views.
+As of November 2024, TeamFourStar's channel has reached over 4.26 million subscribers and 2 billion views.